 Setting employment goals

 It is well reported that obtaining meaningful work or employment contributes significantly to people’s wellbeing.
-Recovery Focus, a national charity who support people in this journey towards work were interested in how they might use technology to provide a more accessible, far-reaching and individualised service.
+Recovery Focus, a national charity who support people in this journey towards work were interested in how they might use digital tools to provide more accessible, far-reaching and individualised services.

-How might we utilise technology to improve the employment service?
+How might we make better use of digital tools to improve employment services?

-A number of changes were introduced to the employment service; namely Aspire, a new web application that enables clients and staff to create collaborative ‘action plans’ and track progress between sessions.
+A number of changes were introduced to the employment service; namely Aspire, a new web app that enables clients and staff to create collaborative ‘action plans’ and track progress between sessions.

-The Aspire web application will be supported by new online content, training packages for staff and internal champions, thereby enabling Recovery Focus to lead the way in the digital transformation of employment support services.
+Aspire will be supported by new online content, training packages for staff and internal champions, thereby enabling Recovery Focus to lead the way in the digital transformation of employment support services.

 for a six week period to objectively measure outcomes

 spent on-site conducting user research and user testing

 wish to continue using the web application as part of their appointments